 Other states, such as Utah, are taking a different approach to child supervision.
 In 2018, Utah passed a free-range parenting law that essentially revised the state's definition of ‘neglect’ so that children can roam unsupervised, without the risk of their parents being charged.
 The US Child Welfare Information Gateway states that “many States offer nonbinding guidelines for parents that can assist them in determining when it’s appropriate for them to leave their child home alone.”
 Ultimately, it’s the responsibility of the parents to appropriately assess the maturity level of their children before making a decision.

-What Can Happen If the Authorities Are Called on My Family for Unsupervised Children?
+What if My Family Is Reported for Unsupervised Children?

 As previously stated, parents have been charged in the past for neglect in cases of an unsupervised child, which can sometimes result in a removal of the child from their care by state authorities.
 When parents presented with this situation, the best course of action is to seek out the appropriate legal counsel required to appeal whatever charges may be applied.
 The top priority should always be the well-being of the child and whether the parents are fit to maintain custody, a decision which is often determined by the courts.

 In an ongoing child custody dispute between parents, legal counsel frequently encounter the issue of a combination of parenting styles, such as free-range parenting and helicopter parenting, that typically don’t work well together.
 Judges are often forced to choose between parenting styles in a supervision-based cases.
 Often times, free-range parents can be viewed as neglectful while helicopter parents are thought to overly coddle their children, instilling dependence rather than independence.